stateloader/cloud_project/README.md

 	(8) Cold Path (9) Warm Path

 My original plan for these guys didn't work out as expected.
-In short, every *event message* from this day and until the end of time would had been thrown into the bucket while DynamoDB's main purpose was to visualize ongoing, short term activity using "quicksight* for people in the office to enjoy.

-Sure, stuff is being written to both identities but that's about it.
+In short, every *event message* from this day and until the end of time would had been thrown into the bucket while DynamoDB's main purpose was to visualize ongoing, short term activity using "quicksight* for the imaginary employees in the office to enjoy.
+Sure, data is written to both identities but that's about it.
 Regional settings doesn't allow me to visualize it (or I've failed to understand how).
-I've plotted lambdas with a bridge between them to underscore possibilities, such like augmenting new and old data to your hearts content for insights.
-For now,

 ![dynamodb](https://user-images.githubusercontent.com/78800629/207492224-00c3df54-e837-42c6-981b-3d5a1a66fbe9.png)

 	(10) Hot Path

-While the office people haven't anything to do except updating devices all day using the *AWS MQTT client test* I've at least functionality - in some sense a visualization in its own right - to alarm waste collectors when a vessel is ready to be emptied.
+While the office people haven't anything to do except updating devices all day using the *AWS MQTT client test* I've at least functionality - in some sense a visualization in its own right - in place to alarm waste collectors when a vessel is ready to be emptied.

 I'm utilizing *Amazon SNS notification service* for this task.
-I've created a rule where messages that just changed vessel state to red tell ASNS to send me/made up garbage collectors the happy news.
+I've created a rule where messages that just changed vessel state from yellow to red tells ASNS to send me/made up garbage collectors the happy news.

 In a real case scenario, these text messages would preferley be sent to the closest collector from where the vessel (and the device) is located.
 That's for next time.